hmedlyn21/Data-Science-Professional-Practice-/README.md

 # Relationship Analysis

 The relationships between numeric variables in the training dataset were examined first.
 Numerical columns were selected and a correlation matrix calculated to measure the strength of linear relationships between variables.
-A hypothesis was formed that all input variables would affect car price.
+A hypothesis was formed that kms driven would affect car price the most.

 A heatmap is then created to visualise these correlations more clearly, with values close to 1 or -1 indicating strong relationships.
 The heatmap has been halved because a correlation matrix is symmetric, showing only one half removes duplicate information and makes the visual easier to read for less technical users.